↑

 When you need a little treat, and you need it now, there’s nothing that hits the spot better than a mug cake.

 This 2-minute peanut butter mug cake (that happens to be pretty healthy) is already quite popular around here.
-So I thought it was time to add another quick and easy mug cake – this time a version of a banana bread mug cake!
+So I thought it was time to add another quick and easy mug cake – this time a very yummy gluten-free banana mug cake made from simple (and healthy) ingredients.

 What’s so great about it